mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 > Given $$\epsilon^\prime>0$$, there is an $$n_0$$ such that any encoder for fixed length sequences uses more than $$H(X)-\epsilon^\prime$$ bits per message when the sequence length $$n>n_0$$.

-However we also know that by using a typical set encoder we can get close to the entropy as $$n$$ grows.
+However, we also know that by using a typical set encoder we can get close to the entropy as $$n$$ grows.
 The optimal encoding should use less than that encoder.
 Combining both results we conclude that:

 > The optimal encoding  for fixed length sequences tends to $$H(X)$$ bits per message as the sequence length grows

-Which is pretty cool!.
-We now have a somewhat simple answer for our question.
+Which is pretty cool!
+We now have a somewhat simple answer to our question.
 We need  $$n\cdot H(X)$$ bits or so to send a large sequence of messages from the same distribution.

 ### Uniquely decodable codes
 For now we've been thinking about fixed length sequences of i.i.d random variables and checking how efficiently we can encode them.
 But what if we don't assume a length?
 It's possible to imagine an encoder/decoder system that works for any length.
 That is, transmitter and receiver agree to use a code such that the transmitter may send any arbitrary sequence without them both knowing its length beforehand.
 More formally the encoder $$C^{*}$$ is an injective function that maps $$\{1..k\}^* \rightarrow \{0,1\}^*$$.
 Talking about efficiency in this situation is trickier.
 If we want to use the bits per message equation we need to put $$n$$ inside the expectation: